typescript-eslint/tslint-to-eslint-config/docs/Development.md

 ## Further Reading

 -   [Architecture](./Architecture/README.md): How the general app structure operates
+-   [Creating a Rule Converter](./Creating%20a%20Rule%20Converter.md): How to quickly add a missing converter for a TSLint rule
 -   [Dependencies](./Dependencies.md): How functions pass and receive static dependencies
 -   [Testing](./Testing.md): Unit tests